tlarock/hypa/README.md

 If you have installation issues that you believe are directly related to `hypa`, please feel free to open an issue on this github repository.
 We do not maintain `rpy2` and so are probably not able to help with installation issues.

 ## Test
+A simple test (based on the toy example in the paper) to make sure things are working is to paste the following code block into an `ipython` session:
 ```
+import numpy as np
 import pathpy as pp
 import hypa
 paths = pp.Paths()